inca/blog/pages/posts/hex-combinator.md

 ---
-summary: A tiny experiment for generating hex puzzles
+summary: A tiny experiment on combinatorics and puzzles
 extraScripts:
     - name: hexcomb
 ---